mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Many thanks to Laurent Chuat and Jason Lee at the Network Security Group at ETH Zurich for contributions to the initial design of Post Sockets.
-Thanks to Joe Hildebrand, Martin Thomson and Michael Welzl for their feedback, which has improved the concept presented herein.
+Thanks to Joe Hildebrand, Martin Thomson, and Michael Welzl for their feedback, as well as the attendees of the Post Sockets Design Meeting in February 2017 in Zürich for the discussions, which have improved the design described herein.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
 This support does not imply endorsement.

+--- back

+# Implementation Notes

+[EDITOR'S NOTE: write me]

+## From Policies to Paths

+[EDITOR'S NOTE: write a section on the pathfinder]

+## Supporting Stack Agility

+[EDITOR'S NOTE: write a section on protocol stack instances]

+## Playing with PostSockets: Golang implementation

+[EDITOR'S NOTE: short howto on the Go implementation]